google/WebFundamentals/src/content/en/fundamentals/native-hardware/capturing-images/index.md

 the `"user"` and `"environment"` values tell the browser to prefer the front and rear cameras, repectively.

-The `capture` attribute will work on Android and iOS, but be ignored on desktop.
+The `capture` attribute works on Android and iOS, but is ignored on desktop.
 Be aware, however, that on Android this means that the user will no longer have the option of choosing an existing picture.
 The system camera app will be started directly, instead.